foundations-fall-2016/session2/README.md

 ```

-Note the float property.
 By default, a floated element shrinks to the width determined by the content.

 ### Adding color to our layout